BITSS-OPA/opa-deworming/code/05_final_opa.md

 This report describes three approaches to compute the net present value of mass deworming interventions.
 The first two approaches are exact reproductions from previous research [@baird2016worms; @klps4], and the third approach is a combination of the previous two with some modification suggested by Evidence Action, a key policy partner in this area.
 This third approach uses the same benefits as the previous approaches and adjusts for different costs, prevalence rates and length of treatment across settings.
 We suggest that this final approach should be used as the best available policy estimate to compare costs and benefits of deworming in different settings.

 Our main policy estimate predicts that a mass deworming intervention will have a net present value (comparison of stream of benefits and costs from today's perspective) of 289.8 for a setting with average prevalence and average unit costs (among the countries where Evidence Action has data for).
-Readers intereseted in learning about the predicted value for a specific setting are encourage to use the [interactive app](https://fhoces.shinyapps.io/shiny_app_test/) componentent of this OPA.
+Readers interested in learning about the predicted value for a specific setting are encourage to use the [interactive app](https://fhoces.shinyapps.io/shiny_app_test/) components of this OPA.